-The most well known approach in the west is Advaita / Non-duality.
+One of the currently most well known approaches in the west is Advaita / Non-duality.

 KARMA YOGA is the path of service through action and work.
-One looses a sense of personal [ego] identity while working for others, only selfless service, love and compassion remain.
+One looses a sense of personal [ego] identity in whole hearted devotion to others, only selfless service, love and compassion remain.
 This state is very difficult to achieve.
-Generally some desire for reward, recognition, incentives or end gain follows the work and one is attached to this outcome, but this is not Karma Yoga.
+Generally some desire for reward, recognition, incentives or end-gain follows the work and one is attached to this outcome, but this is not Karma Yoga.
 The ultimate aim of Karma Yoga is complete non-attachment to the work and becoming a perfect instrument of the higher consciousness.
-The Bhagvad Gita says: "The world is confined in its own activity except when actions are performed as worship of God.
+The Bhagvad Gita says: "The world is confined in its own activity, except when actions are performed as worship of God.
 Therefore one must perform every action sacramentally and be free of your attachments to the results."

 Mother Teresa is often cited as a modern example of a true karma yogi.